 National Redress Scheme

-Royal Far West has committed to join the National Redress Scheme (NRS)
+Royal Far West is a participating institution in the National Redress Scheme (NRS)

 The NRS provides acknowledgement and support to people who experienced institutional child sexual abuse.
 It was created in response to the Royal Commission into Institutional Responses to Child Sexual Abuse, which estimated that 60,000 people experienced institutional child sexual abuse in Australia.